Northbound US-101 to Eastbound I-580 Direct Connector (Transportation Authority of Marin)

 Frequently asked questions (FAQs)

-Highways are under the State’s jurisdiction, therefore Caltrans maintains all of California highways, on and off-ramps, as well as, streets underneath the raised highway.
-This means that even though this project includes San Rafael, TAM is working with Caltrans as the lead agency for the project scope, schedule and management of the contractor.
+Highways are under the State’s jurisdiction, therefore Caltrans maintains all of California highways, on- and off-ramps, and lands and streets underneath the raised highway.
+This means that even though this project includes San Rafael, TAM is working with Caltrans as the lead agency for the project scope, schedule, and management of the contractor.
 While TAM is giving the City updates on the project, the City is not managing the project.

 Project Presentation at July 6, 2021 City Council Meeting